macmowl/Malabas_wptheme/README.md

 - nav-menu with two new entries : "Recipes" and "Restaurants"

 ## Technologies used and specification
-- html.
+- html
-- css.
+- css
-- php.
+- php
-- mysql.
+- mysql
-- sass.
+- sass
-- Javascript.
+- Javascript
 - Wordpress
 - JQuery